slaclab/sdf-docs/beginner-users/index.md

-# Welcome Home: A Beginner’s Guide to Using S3DF
+# A Beginner’s Guide to Using S3DF

 Welcome to the SLAC Shared Scientific Data Facility (S3DF)!
 This guide is designed for all users—especially those new to high-performance computing.
 Whether you're just getting started or need a quick refresher, this guide will walk you through the essentials: